Setting Up Memberships

 * **Recurring Value Calculation**: Price recurring memberships so they feel like a steal!
 If tickets are $15 and members might attend 2 shows per month, price around $25-30.
 They save money, you get reliable income - win-win!

-* **One-Time Value**: For season passes or festival badges, price at 60-70% of what individual tickets would cost
+* **One-Time Value**: For season passes or festival badges, price below what individual tickets would cost for the full season — if you're not sure where to start, try 20–30% off the full-season total

 * **Free Tier Benefits**: Use free memberships to build community and convert casual attendees into regular supporters